Data Room

 Technology & Execution

-Industrial Light & Magic (ILM), the $4B technology team behind ABBA Voyage, Star Wars, and The Mandalorian, is leading technology and content development.
+Industrial Light & Magic (ILM), the technology company behind ABBA Voyage, Star Wars, and The Mandalorian, is leading technology and content development.
 The core capture, rendering, and playback systems have already been deployed at scale.
-What is new is the format—bringing multiple shows and genres into a single venue.
+What is new here is the format and the specific creative production, not the underlying technology.

-ONE owns the show brands, formats, and production elements created for the project.
+Impossible Moments owns the show brands, formats, and production elements created specifically for the project, including venue-specific assets and digital character builds.
 ILM retains ownership of its proprietary tools and pipelines.
-Artist likeness, performance rights, and music publishing remain with the artists or estates, secured through licensing agreements.
+Artist likeness, performance rights, and music publishing remain with the artists or estates and are secured through licensing agreements.

-The system has been operating flawlessly for over three years with ABBA Voyage.
-It includes standard redundancy and failover protocols, mirrored playback systems, backup power, and asset duplication.
+The system has been operating continuously for over three years with ABBA Voyage.
+Impossible Moments benefits from the same technology team and architect.
+The system includes standard redundancy and failover protocols: mirrored playback systems, backup power, and asset duplication.
 The show format is modular, allowing individual segments to be updated or replaced without interrupting the full production.

 Talent & Rights

-The model includes an advance pool to secure anchor talent.
-Ongoing compensation includes annual payments and backend participation tied to performance (~10% of ticket revenue).
-ONE licenses likeness and performance rights; music publishing rights are structured on a recurring basis.
+The model includes an advance pool to secure anchor talent and key rights.
+Ongoing compensation includes annual payments to core talent participants and backend participation tied to performance.
+Under the current model, ongoing talent participation is approximately 10% of ticket revenue.

 Competition & Defensibility

-Sphere depends on rotating headline acts; traditional residencies rely on artists appearing live.
-ONE is a permanent, technology-driven format that does not depend on an artist being physically present, allowing more consistent scheduling and long-term programming flexibility.
+Sphere and traditional Vegas residencies compete in similar ways, but their formats are different.
+Sphere depends on rotating headline acts and large-scale spectacle.
+Traditional residencies rely on artists appearing live on a fixed touring schedule.
+Impossible Moments is structured as a permanent, technology-driven format that does not require an artist to be physically present, allowing more consistent scheduling, lower artist burden, and long-term programming flexibility.

-The team holds 22 avatar-related patents, secured talent and likeness rights, a purpose-built venue in a prime location, ILM-led production, and a unique format combining marquee and multi-artist programming.
-A fast follower would need to replicate the technology, venue, rights aggregation, creative development, and operating model simultaneously.
+The defensibility comes from a combination of factors: 22 avatar-related patents and deep subject-matter expertise across avatar creation, secured talent and likeness rights, owned land in a prime supply-constrained Las Vegas location, ILM-led production and technology integration, and a multi-artist genre format with built-in refresh and programming flexibility.
+A fast follower would need to replicate the technology, venue, land position, rights aggregation, creative development, and operating model simultaneously.

 Development Timeline